 Any tuition fee bursary, SLC tuition fee loan or sponsorship will be offset against the gross tuition fee.
 You can choose to pay the remaining fee in by the standard instalment plan (see above) or in full at the beginning of the academic year, or course start date, whichever is later.

-If you are studying on modular-based courses in Warwick Medical School (WMS), Careers, Centre for Education Studies (CES), Centre for Lifelong Learning (CLL), Centre for Teacher Education (CTE) you are required to pay for each module attended within 30 calendar days of the invoice being applied to your account.
+If you are studying on modular-based courses in Warwick Medical School (WMS), Careers, Centre for Education Studies (CES), Centre for Lifelong Learning (CLL), Centre for Teacher Education (CTE), School of Engineering you are required to pay for each module attended within 21 calendar days of the invoice being applied to your account.
 Individual modules will be invoiced separately.
 Any tuition fee bursary, SLC tuition fee loan or sponsorship will be offset against the gross tuition fee.

 Non-payment of academic fees

 The University will charge an administration fee of £20.00 for any default on payments that require a second reminder and if you do not pay you will be subject to the University’s debt management procedure including referral to legal recovery and debt collection agency.